eduwallet/veramo-agent/README.md

 The current setup supports the basic endpoints:

+- `<base URL>/<tenant>/credentials`
+- `<base URL>/<tenant>/nonce`
+- `<base URL>/<tenant>/get-credential-offer/:id`

+It also supports publishing well-known metadata:

 - `<base URL>/<tenant>/.well-known/openid-credential-issuer`
+- `<base URL>/<tenant>/.well-known/openid-configuration`
+- `<base URL>/<tenant>/.well-known/oauth-authorization-server`
 - `<base URL>/.well-known/openid-credential-issuer/<tenant>`
-- `<base URL>/<tenant>/.well-known/openid-configuration`
 - `<base URL>/.well-known/openid-configuration/<tenant>`
-- `<base URL>/<tenant>/.well-known/oauth-authorization-server`
 - `<base URL>/.well-known/oauth-authorization-server/<tenant>`
 - `<base URL>/<tenant>/.well-known/did.json`
-- `<base URL>/<tenant>/credentials`
-- `<base URL>/<tenant>/nonce`
-- `<base URL>/<tenant>/get-credential-offer/:id`

-The first and second URL serves the JSON metadata that configures the issuer tenant.
+The 1st and 4th URL serves the JSON metadata that configures the issuer tenant.
 It publishes the available credential templates and the URI to the endpoint that issues the actual credential.
 The metadata is constructed from the configured `metadata` configuration and any referenced `credential` and `vct` metadata.
 Credential types are extended automatically to include applicable attributes.
 Specifically, the `credentialSubject` attribute is converted to the `claims` attribute.
 For historical reasons, the `credentialSubject` entry is still used in the metadata specification.

 The `openid-configuration` and `oauth-authorization-server` are published to configure the token endpoint in the pre-authorized_code flow.
 The UniMe wallet requires the latter and does not read the former.
 Sphereon reads both.
 The spec does not require any of them, but then the token endpoint is undefined.